dskendall/cf/algo/README.md

 <strong>Isle of Man Emergency Peak Sorting Problem</strong>
 <br />
-a coding exercise with the breathtaking result of visually sorting peaks on the Isle of Man by the highest elevation. behold!
+a coding exercise with the breathtaking result of sorting peaks on the Isle of Man by the highest elevation. behold!

 references: http://www.joshskeen.com/posts/view/39/javascript-insertion-sort-algorithm for insertion sort in JS